 If little Jimmy takes his friend’s toy, we tell him to give it back and say sorry.
-Audrey gets a time-out for not listening to mummy, and at the end of it she must apologize for misbehaving.
+Audrey gets a time-out for not listening to mummy, and at the end of it she must apologise for misbehaving.
 Most kids are familiar with the act of saying sorry – their parents make sure of it.

 But are these same parents familiar with saying sorry to their own kids?

 Growing up, I never heard the words “I’m sorry” come out of my parents’ mouths.
 I heard my mum say it to my dad for being late, and my dad said it to his friend for not being able to attend his wedding, but to us?
 Not a chance.

 If they were an hour late picking us up from school, they had a good reason.
 If they broke a promise, it couldn’t be helped.
 If they blamed one of us for something that the other did, the mix up was dealt with but not apologised for.
 If they yelled at us, it was because we provoked them.
 But if we yelled back, we had to say sorry – many, many times.

 The thing is, I don’t recall ever expecting my parents to apologise for anything.
 It just wasn’t done.
 They weren’t bad parents – in fact, they were supportive and generous and always put us first.
 But saying sorry just wasn’t part of the deal.
 Frankly, it would have been weird if they apologised to me for anything.
 All of us would have felt uncomfortable and a bit awkward.
 Why?